-The following Tax guidance note Produced in partnership with Arun Birla and Hannah Gray of Paul Hastings (Europe) LLP and Sara Stewart of Vinson & Elkins RLLP provides comprehensive and up to date legal information covering:
+The following Tax practice note produced in partnership with Arun Birla of Paul Hastings, Hannah Gray of Paul Hastings and Abigail Hung of Paul Hastings provides comprehensive and up to date legal information covering:

 This Practice Note considers the UK tax aspects of the establishment of a joint venture operated through a partnership.
 It is assumed for the purposes of this Practice Note that:

 the joint venture parties are UK tax resident corporate entities

 the joint venture partnership vehicle is also UK tax resident, and